 • External Tag Management: This mode of operation is selected by setting the AXISTEN_IF_ENABLE_CLIENT_TAG parameter to 1.
 In this mode, the client logic is responsible for allocating the tag for each Non-Posted request initiated from the requester side.
 The client logic must choose the tag value without conflicting with the tags of all other Non-Posted transactions outstanding at that time, and must communicate this chosen tag value to the Integrated Block via the request descriptor.
-The Integrated Block still maintains the outstanding requests in its Split Completion Table and matches the incoming Completions to the requests, but does not perform any checks for the uniqueness of the tags, or for the Split Completion Table full condition.
+The Integrated Block still maintains the outstanding requests in its Split Completion Table and matches the incoming Completions to the request, but does not perform any checks for the uniqueness of the tags, or for the Split Completion Table full condition.

 When internal tag management is in use, the Integrated Block asserts pcie_rq_tag_vld for one cycle for each Non-Posted request, after it has placed its allocated tag on pcie_rq_tag[5:0].
 There can be a delay of several cycles between the transfer of the request on the RQ interface and the assertion of pcie_rq_tag_vld by the Integrated Block to provide the allocated tag for the request.
 The client can, meanwhile, continue to send new requests.
 The tags for requests are communicated on the pcie_rq_tag bus in FIFO order, so it is easy for the client to associate the tag value with the request it transferred.
+A tag is reused when the EOF of the last completion of a split completion is accepted by the client.